Worldwide Common Currency and Corporate Headquarters

-- Articles of Confederation The Articles of Confederation were initially written by John Dickinson, but modified by others.
-Even though officially unratified for five years, the country was more or less ruled under them in Philadelphia, for thirteen years.
-We learned many lessons during that episode, but begin to forget we learned them.
+- Articles of Confederation The Articles of Confederation were written by John Dickinson, modified by others.
+Officially unratified for five years, the country was ruled under them in Philadelphia, for thirteen.
+They taught many lessons, which we sometimes forget we had experienced.

 - Dislocations: Financial and Fundamental The crash of 2007 was more than a bank panic.
 Thirty years of excessive borrowing had reached a point where something was certain to topple it.
 Alan Greenspan deplored "irrational exuberance" in 1996, but only in 2007 did everybody try to get out the door at the same time.
 The crash announced the switch to deleveraging, it did not cause it.

 - Federalism Slowly Conquers the States Thirteen sovereign colonies voluntarily combined their power for the common good.
 But for two hundred years, the new federal government kept taking more power for itself.